-When you’re building your technology stack, things can easily spiral out of control without a strategy.
+When you’re building your GTM team’s technology stack, things can easily spiral out of control without a strategy.
 New systems are added without consideration for where they fit within the bigger picture.
 Sharing data is clunky and complicated.
-And making a change in one system can easily break workflows in other systems.
+And making a change in Salesforce can easily break workflows in other systems.

 A tech stack is the portfolio of systems an organization uses as part of their day-to-day workflows.
 Technology is ubiquitous in every field these days, and even small businesses use an average of 40 SaaS apps.

 An average technology stack includes systems that are used broadly (such as internal messaging) and those that are highly specific to a certain team or individual role (such as social media analytics).
 Because today’s businesses are digitally dependent, especially with the rise of remote work, it’s critical for companies to view their tech stack holistically, and not in individual pieces.

 What makes a tech stack effective?

 An effective GTM technology stack is flexible enough to allow you to adopt new tools as you need to.
 At the same time, systems that need to communicate with one another need to be able to do so seamlessly.

 Many companies choose to purchase systems that help overcome gaps in communication and processes between systems.
 For example, using Sonar’s Salesforce change mangement platform, you can see how systems impact one another and prevent costly, time-consuming mistakes when you make changes.

 A few attributes that make a GTM tech stack effective include:

 - The ability to integrate with existing tools and systems